AuReMe/esmecata/README.md

 With this int, esmecata will select only taxon associated to at least this number of proteomes.
 For example if you use `--minimal-nb-proteomes 10`, and the lowest taxon in the taxonomic affiliation is associated with 3 proteomes, it will be ignored and a taxon with a higer taxonomic rank will be used.

-* `-r/--rank-limit`: This option limit the rank used by the tool for searching for proteomes.
-The given rank and all the superior ranks will be ignored.
+* `-r/--rank-limit`: This option limits the rank used when searching for proteomes.
+All the ranks superior to the given rank will be ignored.
+For example, if 'family' is given, only taxon ranks inferior or equal to family will be kept.

 To avoid working on rank with too much proteomes (which can have an heavy impact on the number of proteomes downloaded and then on the clustering) it is possible to select a limit on the taxonomic rank used by the tool.

 The selected rank will be used to find the ranks to keep.
-For example, if the rank 'phylum' is given, all the rank below (from subphylum to isolate) will be kept.
-And the ranks from phylum to superkingdom will be ignored when searching for proteomes.
+For example, if the rank 'phylum' is given, this rank and all the rank below (from phylum to isolate) will be kept.
+And the ranks from superphylum to superkingdom will be ignored when searching for proteomes.
 The following ranks can be given to this option (from Supplementary Table S3 of [PMC7408187](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7408187/)):

 |Level           |Rank            |